ricemaster1/color-space-algorithms/algorithms/color_transforms/docs/rgb_to_hsv_hsl.md

 Once the palette vectors are cached in HSV/HSL space (`_palette_space`), the entire pixel search becomes a geometric problem on cylinders rather than a brute RGB cube walk, and that simple reframing is what lets this script feel like a tool with opinions rather than a generic converter.

+### Computational considerations: hexcone vs. triangle

+Smith explicitly addresses performance in the 1978 paper, and his observations remain relevant:

+> "The transform pair derived from the hexcone model (RGB to HSV) require no trigonometric or other expensive functions.
+Hence they are quite fast, a fact of considerable importance when they are to be performed at the pixel level in a frame buffer." [@smith1978hsv, p.
+19]

+In contrast, "the triangle model transforms (RGB to HSL) are too slow to be used in software form in interactive situations such as painting because of the function calls to sqrt(), arctan(), and cos()" [@smith1978hsv, p.
+19].
+Smith suggests that "approximations to these functions (eg, linear interpolation between values in a lookup table for cos()) would lead to speedier response, especially if implemented in microcode" [@smith1978hsv, p.
+19].

+For ARMLite sprite conversion, both models are fast enough—we process at most 12,288 pixels (128×96), and Python's `colorsys` module uses the optimized hexcone algorithms.
+The choice between HSV and HSL should be driven by the artistic goal, not performance.

+### Practical application: tint painting

+Smith describes a compelling use case that illuminates why these transforms matter:

+> "In the RGB paint program at NYIT there is a type of painting called tint paint.
+Here the user selects a color to paint with.
+Its tint (H and S) is extracted by use of the RGB to HSV transform.
+Now painting in a frame buffer can be thought of as overwriting a small 2-dimensional subset of a large 2-dimensional array...
+Tint painting is the following variation on simple painting: At a point (pixel) about to be written in the frame buffer, an RGB to HSV transform is performed to extract the value V there.
+A new color is formed from the tint the user selected and V of the pixel.
+An application of the HSV to RGB transform converts the color to usable form, and then it is written into the pixel." [@smith1978hsv, p.
+19]

+This technique—preserving value while replacing hue and saturation—is exactly what colorization workflows do today.
+For ARMLite, a similar approach could let artists "paint" a grayscale sprite with palette-constrained hues while respecting the original shading.

 ---

 ## Why run HSV/HSL on ARMLite sprites?